 Clicking on the 1475CATD.DDF file for the file folder shown above will result in the creation of a collection of tables, an image that uses one of the tables and comments.

-We can double-click the image to view it.
-For a more interesting display, we first create a map using a Bing streets image server as a base layer, and then we drag and drop the 1475 ELEVATION Raster image into the map.
+For a more interesting display, we first create a map using a Bing streets image server as a base layer and using the 1475 ELEVATION Raster image as a layer.
+We then double-click the map to view it.

 The image appears in the correct location, because SDTS format provides projection information for the data, but it clearly could use some styling to be more understandable.
 To apply styling, with the focus on the 1475 ELEVATION Raster image layer tab we use the Style pane.